aysikh/password-pup-app/README.md

-# Password Generator Chrome Extension
+# Password Generator Web App

 ![Favicon](public/favicon.ico "Password Pup Logo")
+- Logo created by ChatGPT

 ## Description

-This Password Generator Web App provides users with a secure and customizable way to generate passwords. git
+This Password Generator Web App provides users with a secure and customizable way to generate passwords.

 ## Features

 - **Customizable Word Input**: Users can input their favorite word(s) to be included in their password.